-It’s no surprise that ancient art forms are becoming more prevalent for personal growth on a global scale today.
-As modern life takes its toll on the mind and body, determined individuals want to engage in self-development programs, and acquire ancient wisdom that helps to restore balance and cultivate inner peace.
+It’s no surprise that ancient wisdom is becoming more prevalent on a global scale today.
+As modern life takes its toll on the mind and body, and determined individuals engage in self-development programs, the knowledge you can acquire from ancient wisdom helps to restore balance and cultivate inner peace.

 Below are seven nuggets of ancient wisdom you should adopt in order to transform your life.
 What’s more, you’ll also be pleased to know, they can be seamlessly incorporated into your daily routine so will not disrupt your typical schedule.